mitsukan/CV/README.md

 ## Jihin Ip

 Co-founder of a small accounting firm working with small and medium sized clients, and trainee accountant with valuable skills in bookkeeping, accounting, tax and client management.
-I am dedicating myself to learn the skills of coding through Makers Academy.
+I am committing (hur hur) myself to learn the skills of coding through Makers Academy.

 ## Skills